schreiberx/sweetsite/development/index.md

 ## Coding conventions

 We always appreciate new contributors to our development.
-Please checkout our [coding conventions](coding_conventions.html) to ensure that your contributions are in harmony with the existing code.
+Please checkout our debatable [coding conventions](coding_conventions.html) to ensure that your contributions are in harmony with the existing code.